DannieMo/Portfolio-Website/README.md

 # Portfolio-Website

-- This is the fourth milestone in the process of creating my portfolio website.
+- This is the third milestone of my portfolio website.
 In this milestone i:
-- Enabled website responsiveness (on mobile and desktop) by adapting the use of media queries.
+- Added contact form and footer
 - Embedded form spree into my project to be able to send messages.
-- I added links to my nav bar.
-Clicking on each item or icon on the nav bar will lead to that section of the website.
-You should try iy out😍

 PS.
 This is a practice project at Microverse: a remote software programming school.
 This project is my personal portfolio showing my work, skills, and history.
 You can seek me out if you are interested in the things i do or just chatting 😉.